VidYen/webminerpool/debian9.md

 }
 ```
+**NOTE** Sometimes you just have to reboot Debian to get port 80 freed up even if you commented everything out and stopped and started the service.

 2. You may have to disable things running on port 80
 3. Run `sudo systemctl stop nginx`
 4. Run `sudo systemctl start nginx`